CTRL Drink Review | Great from the Outside, Crap from the Inside

 CTRL FAQ

-Is CTRL suitable for diabetics?
+Are CTRL shakes suitable for weight loss?

 CTRL Drink